8. Dynamic Linking¶

 The functions pointed to in the arrays

-specified by DT_INIT_ARRAY
+specified by DT_INIT_ARRAY and by DT_PREINIT_ARRAY

 are executed by the dynamic